BlakvGhost/PHPValidator/README.md

 - `Predefined Rules`: PHPValidator comes with a set of predefined validation rules such as required, string, email, maxLength etc.

-- `Custom Rules`: Easily create custom validation rules by implementing the `RuleInterface`.
+- `Custom Rules`: Easily create custom validation rules by implementing the `Rule` Interface.

 - `Multilingual Support`: Customize validation error messages based on the application's language using the `LangManager`.